pellcorp/creality-wiki/docs/cartographer_flashing.md

 !!! warn

-    You might corrupt the katapult boot loader trying to use a Linux VM to flash the carto, I strongly recommend a live USB over a VM.
+    You might corrupt the katapult boot loader trying to use a Linux VM or WSL to flash the carto, I strongly recommend a live USB over a VM or WSL!

 ## Verify your Cable